Pavements - personal injury

 Please note, there is no automatic right to compensation.
 Before any recompense can be made it will be necessary for you to demonstrate that there has been negligence on the Council’s part.
 Since this can involve specialist knowledge of the law you should consider whether you should seek your own legal advice before proceeding.

-If you have a question or comment regarding pavements please complete the Pavements form.
+If you have a question or comment regarding pavements please contact us.